sarveshingale/LMS_OOP/README.md

 # LMS_OOP

 ## Project Overview
 LMS__OOP is a library management system developed with a strong emphasis on Object-Oriented Programming (OOP) principles.
-The system implements logic for managing library publications and patrons, supports file handling for saving and loading the system's state, and employs multi-threading to handle IO-bound tasks concurrently.
+The system implements logic for managing library publications and patrons, supports file handling for saving and loading the system's state, and employs multi-threading to handle I/O-bound tasks concurrently.
 Additionally, it includes a custom exception inheriting from ArithmeticException to enhance error handling.

 This system was developed over four sprints, each lasting one week, following Agile Methodology as part of a course project.
 Full Javadoc documentation has been implemented and can be generated using the provided run instructions.